Baker College Initiative Gives High School Students ‘Running Start’ On Earning College Credits

-“Secondary school administrators are interested in these programs because they understand that earning a postsecondary credential, whether it’s a certificate or doctorate or anything in between, is required in today’s knowledge-based economy,” Aldrich said.
+“Secondary school administrators are interested in these programs because they understand that earning a postsecondary credential, whether it’s a certificate or doctorate or anything in between, is required in today’s knowledge-based economy,” Smith said.
 “Our Running Start programs provide higher education that’s definitely affordable for more students.
 When the students gain confidence that they can succeed in college, they will more likely pursue higher education following high school.”

 Smith said that a big part of the success of these programs lies in choosing students capable of meeting the challenges.

 “Selecting students who can handle college curricula is key,” she said.
 “It is rigorous; these are college courses.”

 For more information about Baker College programs that offer high school students a running start on their college education, visit Running Start.
 Students should contact their high school counselor.

-School district administrators interested in partnering with Baker College should contact the Running Start coordinator and Baker College of Cadillac president at (231) 876-3107 or [email protected].
+School district administrators interested in partnering with Baker College should contact Kelly Smith, Running Start coordinator and Baker College of Cadillac president at (231) 876-3107 or [email protected].